Study in Oxford

 - Participants are granted a certificate of seminar completion by the Oxford Department of Continuing Education, University of Oxford.

 Participants will stay in the Rewley House Residential Centre in Oxford.
 Accommodations are similar to those of a conference center.
 All rooms are en-suite.
-Buildings are historic with limited elevator access.
+Buildings are historic with limited elevator access and are not air-conditioned.

 Participants should be aware that the trip requires considerable walking and ability to climb 1-2 flights of stairs to bedrooms and classrooms.
 There are no bedrooms on the ground floor.